Baltimore Tummy Tuck (abdominoplasty)

 • Day 1 - 14: Wear compression garment 24 hours/ day

-• Week 6: Resume regular activities
+• Week 6: Resume all regular activities

 Compression garment